uio-bmi/immuneML/docs/source/ml_models.rst

 In the case of classification, it is possible to perform binary classification, multi-class classification, multi-label and multi-class multi-label classification.

-For the case of immune status prediction, multi-label classification can be useful for predicting the status multiple diseases, while multi-class classification could be used to predict different stages of one specific disease.
+For the case of immune status prediction, multi-label classification can be useful for predicting the status of multiple diseases, while multi-class classification could be used to predict different stages of one specific disease.
 However, in order to use this, the user needs only to supply labels for each of the diseases and an appropriate scenario will be implemented internally.